Information Literacy at CCL

 In 2012, the library developed a Rubric to evaluate Information Literacy in Student Writing.
 In 2013, we expanded the rubric to encompass all 5 Information Literacy Habits of Mind as defined by the Library Information Literacy Steering Group.

-Using the Information Literacy in Student Writing (ILSW) Rubric, library educational services have undertaken numerous projects to authentically assess the information literacy skills of Claremont Colleges’ students.
+Using the Information Literacy in Student Writing (ILSW) Rubric, Research, Teaching & Learning Services have undertaken numerous projects to authentically assess the information literacy skills of Claremont Colleges’ students.
 Because the projects are specific to individual Claremont Colleges, we cannot post the results.
 However, in all projects, we have found students to have trouble in two areas: evaluation and attribution.
 From the first-year to senior/capstone level, students have problems finding authoritative sources to use in their papers and citing those sources accurately and consistently.